 - Ethereum is a platform.
 Ether is a cryptocurrency.
 Litecoin, on the other hand, is a cryptocurrency.
 It’s built on blockchain technology.

-- The block time for each of these cryptocurrencies are different too.
+- The block time for each of these cryptocurrencies is different too.
 For Ether, the block time is just 15 seconds.
-That means within a minute, you can confirm multiple transactions.
-On the other hand, Litecoin’s block time is quite higher than Ether, i.e. 2 minutes 19 seconds.
-Although, Litecoin is almost four times faster than Bitcoin.
+That means within a minute, and you can confirm multiple transactions.
+On the other hand, Litecoin’s block time is higher than Ether, i.e., 2 minutes 19 seconds.
+Litecoin is almost four times faster than Bitcoin.

 |Basis for comparison||Ethereum||Litecoin|

 To mitigate the risk of losing all, it’s better to put multiple eggs in your basket.
-It will make your investment safer, reduce the risks, and increase your chances of getting a better return in the near future.
+It will make your investment safer, reduce the risks, and increase your chances of getting a better return shortly.

-This has been a guide to Litecoin vs Ethereum.
-Here we discuss the top differences between Litecoin and Ethereum. along with infographics and comparison table.
+This has been a guide to Ethereum vs. Litecoin.
+Here we discuss the top differences between Ethereum and Litecoin, infographics, and a comparison table.
 You may also have a look at the following articles for gaining further knowledge –